 I live and work between London, our ateliers in France and in the beautiful Tamar Valley, Cornwall UK.
 For over 20 years, I have balanced my own studio practice with the privilege of working with many school students of all ages.
 The school residencies help to expand the curriculum, and I specialise in assisting young people to lead with implementing improvements and change within their organisations.

 Initially, I began working with young people at the now famous Stantonbury Campus in Milton Keynes in 1979, whilst also working as a member of the cast with Roy Nevitt and Roger Kitchen's ambitious community theatre productions.
 Since then I have devised and performed with Rational Theatre Company at Hull Truck, The Place London, Battersea Arts Centre, Cardiff Arts Lab, The Arnolfini Bristol, and alongside Birmingham Royal Ballet, Plymouth City Museum and Art Gallery, Eden Project Cornwall, Education Action Zone Plymouth, The Photographers Gallery London.

 My studio work is centred in installation and fine art printmaking.
 In 2014 I won the Design Factory Award, with the Design Museum for digital textile design pictured on this page, and in the same year was selected by the Victoria and Albert Museum/Morley Gallery to show fine art print work in the "Inspired By" Exhibition.

-I am presently engaged in a new project, setting up a Community Interest Company as Co-Director of "The Ministry of Making", a brand new Creative Hub, which will operate in the UK, France and online.
+I am presently engaged in a new project, setting up a Community Interest Company as Co-Director of "The Ministry of Making", a brand new Creative Hub, which will operate in the UK, France and Cornwall

 What is Enough?